By Tim Lambert

 However, during the 19th century, the Italians began throwing tiny pieces of paper.
 By the end of the 19th century, the British were also throwing confetti.

-In the 18th century and 19th century men sometimes sold their wives.
+In the 18th century and 19th centuries men sometimes sold their wives.
 (There were also cases where women sold their husbands).
 This strange custom arose because poor people could not divorce.
 (Until 1857 it took an act of parliament to dissolve a marriage so divorce was only possible for the rich).

-However, the wife had to consent to the sale and often she was sold to her lover.
+However, the wife had to consent to the sale, and often she was sold to her lover.
 Selling your husband or wife was not actually legal but in the early 19th century it was tolerated, especially in rural communities.

 However, divorce became easier after 1857 and in the late 19th century the police began to prosecute men who sold their wives.
 The last known case of a man selling his wife in Britain was in Leeds in 1926.
 He sold her for £10 (a large amount of money at that time).
 The woman consented to be sold but the man was prosecuted.